Bristlecone Chapter of the California Native Plant Society

 The Bristlecone Chapter covers all of Mono and Inyo Counties and northeastern Kern County, an area that includes the east slope of the Sierra Nevada, the Northern Mojave Desert, the Inyo and White Mountains, and the Owens Valley.
 The southern end of the Bristlecone Chapter’s geographically large territory, in and around the Indian Wells Valley, has its own sub-chapter, Creosote Ring.

-The May-June Bristlecone Chapter Newsletter is online - read online or download and print.
+The November-December 2016 Bristlecone Chapter Newsletter is online - read online or download and print.

 Upcoming CNPS Events

 Field Trips, Meetings, and other events of interest scheduled for the next month or so – for more events, including non-CNPS events which may be of interest to our members, see our Events Page.

 - November 10, Thursday, 9am-12pm (or so): DeDecker Garden Fall Clean-up

 Come help Clean up the DeDecker Native Plant Garden at the Eastern California Museum in Independence.
 We will be pruning, planting, weeding and hauling away garden debris.
 Bring gloves, hats, water, lunch or snacks, trowels, pitchforks, pruners.
 For more info: Contact Richard Potashin at 760-263-5022.

 - December 7, Wednesday, 5:30pm: CNPS Annual Potluck followed at 7pm by a Special Program: California Botany and Botanists of the Inyo Region, with Bruce Baldwin, Curator of the Jepson Herbarium.
 Location: Bishop United Methodist Church, Fellowship Hall, 205 N Fowler, Bishop.